 This tool is used in all databases and it is very easy to use.
-You just need to create a database and then you can create tables, views, etc. from transaction processing to application analysis, MS SQL has a wide range of all of them.
+You just need to create a database and then you can create tables, views, etc. MS SQL offers a comprehensive range of features, from transaction processing to application analysis.

 SQLite is a self-contained, serverless, embedded relational database engine.
 It can be used to store and retrieve data in a variety of contexts.
 SQLite is an open-source software library that implements a small SQL database engine with no dependencies.

 Database testing can be a difficult process to perform.
 The following are some of the disadvantages of database testing:

 - The test data must be correct in order for it to be useful in testing.
 If there are errors in the test data, then it will not be possible to determine what is wrong with your application and how it can be fixed.

 - It is very time-consuming.
 Database testing requires a lot of time because you need to ensure that each table has been created properly along with the corresponding columns.
 You also need to ensure that all the records have been inserted into their respective tables correctly and that they are valid (no duplicates).